floooh/oryol/code/Modules/Gfx/README.md

 #### Gfx initialization and teardown

 Before an Oryol app can render anything, the Gfx module must be initialized in the App::OnInit() method.
-In each invokation of App::OnRunning(), one frame is rendered, finished with a call to Gfx::CommitFrame().
+In each invocation of App::OnRunning(), one frame is rendered, finished with a call to Gfx::CommitFrame().
 In App::OnCleanup() the Gfx module is destroyed with a call to Gfx::Discard().
 The Gfx::IsValid() method can be used to check whether the Gfx module has been initialized: